andrew-taylor-2/noise_realization_tracking/README.md

 	`t1_folder`: A folder containing a T1 .nii file of the chosen subject.
 	`out_dir`: A directory in which to place the outputs `nsim`: The number of noise realizations to write.
-The time for this function to run is linearly related to `nsim` `atlas4connectome`: An atlas *in MNI space* that will be used to generate a connectome.
+The time for this function to run is linearly related to `nsim` `nseeds`: A number of seeds to be "selected" from each realization.
+This is input directly into "tckgen ... -select <nseeds>"
+	`atlas4connectome`: An atlas *in MNI space* that will be used to generate a connectome.
 This function will use SPM's "Old Normalise" to warp the atlas into subject space based on "MNI152_T1_1mm.nii.gz" included with FSL.

 ## Dependencies